Starfield: Who Is the Hunter? Explained

 After I completed the campaign, I started a New Game Plus run, where I was able to choose between repeating the main quest or skipping it entirely.
 Naturally, these had ramifications as to how I progressed, which I won’t spoil here.
 However, I can state that the Hunter did recognize my character as a Starborn, even remarking about the decisions I’ve made.

-That’s everything you need to know about the Hunter in Starfield.
-For more tips and strategies, you can visit our guides hub.
+That’s everything you need to know about who the Hunter is in Starfield.
+For more tips and strategies, you can visit our guides hub, where we have guides such as how to build a good ship and how to save everyone during Entangled.

 Jason Rodriguez